Panther History, Family Crest & Coats of Arms

 The surname Panther was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Panther family
+Early History of the Panther family

 This web page shows only a small excerpt of our Panther research.
 Another 148 words (11 lines of text) covering the years 1373, 1471, 1524, 1470, 1519, 1558, 1545 and 1558 are included under the topic Early Panther History in all our PDF Extended History products and printed products wherever possible.